A Story of Hope

 The groundbreaking national partnership funds local mental health programs to support specific provincial needs at Canada’s children’s hospitals.
 These programs are working to decrease stigma, strengthen families, and help more children and youth access the help they need.
 Each children’s hospital is able to direct where and how the funds can be used to make the biggest difference.

-“The Sobey Foundation and Sobeys Inc. have struck a phenomenal balance where they have identified early intervention as key,” says Adam “But they have said how we invest in early intervention needs to be guided by the experts for that community and for that hospital.”
+“The Sobey Foundation and Sobeys Inc. have struck a phenomenal balance where they have identified early intervention as key,” says Adam.
+“But they have said how we invest in early intervention needs to be guided by the experts for that community and for that hospital.”

 Family of Support is helping to build environments that bring a sense of safety and confidence to young patients and their families.
 “We help to fund those people and those programs and those institutions so that when a family walks in the door, the right people are there because the hospital is resourced to do the kind of work that they need to do,” says Adam.

-The programs, research and innovations that are being funded through Family of Support in turn attract individuals who are dedicated to providing an unsurpassed level of care.
+The programs, research and innovations that are being funded through Family of Support, in turn, attract individuals who are dedicated to providing an unsurpassed level of care.
 “These children's hospitals draw in the most incredible people, the leaders and individuals who are on the cutting edge of mental health treatment.
 And as a result of that, when a family in crisis walks through the doors, the best of the best are there to catch them,” says Adam.

 A STORY OF HOPE